Skip to main content

 Account Deactivation

-When a user leaves the organization or their access needs to be revoked, Files.com SCIM provisioning simplifies the deactivation process.
-Administrators can update the user's status in the IdP, triggering automatic account deactivation in Files.com.
-This helps maintain data security by ensuring that former employees or external collaborators no longer have access to sensitive files.
+When a user leaves the organization or their access needs to be revoked, the Site Administrator updates the user's status in the IdP.
+SCIM then deactivates the account in Files.com so former employees and external collaborators no longer have access.

 Group Management